 Low BP, excellent cholesterol, low resting pulse rate.

 Kale!
 I've pretended to like kale long before it was trendy.

 Okay, okay, yes, I ate friend bread and smoked in college, but who didn't?
 Also, I was a goodly 60 pounds overweight in college, a 'freshman ten' gone horribly awry.

 Where was I?
 Yes, trying to impress you with my healthy lifestyle.

-Me, celiac, writer, twin mom, a gal in her 50s, obsessed with unicorns.
+Me, celiac, writer, high school librarian, former hot yoga teacher, twin mom, a gal in her 50s.

 The three main symptoms of a myocardial bridge: chest pain, shortness of breath and sudden death.

 When I said to cardiologist #1 "I don't think that sudden death is a benign symptom.
-And, actually, death is more of an outcome than a symptom," he laughed.
+Actually, death is more of an outcome than a symptom," he laughed.
 Laughed!
 Said something along the lines about how writers get too hung up on words.

 Prior to my heart adventure, I taught hot yoga for 12 years.
 And prior to that?
 I lived in the New York City area for two decades, working on Wall Street and enjoying life as a DINK (double income, no kids).

 The events of 9/11 spurred me to live a more authentic life (at risk of sounding cliche-ish).